palewire/first-news-app/docs/index.rst

     $ git add README.md

 Log its creation with Git's ``commit`` command.
+You can include a personalized message after the ``-m`` flag.

 .. code-block:: bash

     $ git commit -m "First commit"

 If this is your first time using Git, you may be prompted to configure you name and email.
 If so, take the time now.
+Then run the ``commit`` command above again.

 .. code-block:: bash

     $ git config --global user.email "your@email.com"
     $ git config --global user.name "your name"

-Push it up to GitHub.
+Now, finally, push your commit up to GitHub.

 .. code-block:: bash